 Used Textbooks for Social Change (Business Model: Cross-compensation and Independent Support.
 Example: Textbooks for Change) – Partner with student groups/clubs to collect used textbooks at the end of each semester.
 Students donate their used textbooks.
 Some of the textbooks are re-sold to students at the college/university of their collection source; some of the textbooks are donated to students in need at underserved universities in the developing world.
 The profits are split between the student groups/clubs, program administration costs, and any remaining funds are used to support social programs in developing communities.

 Online Socially Conscious Marketplace (Business Model: Market Connector.
-Example: eBatuta) – Help underserved artisans sell their products to the world by building a platform that makes it easy for them.
+Examples: ArtZoco and eBatuta) – Help underserved artisans sell their products to the world by building a platform that makes it easy for them.
 Artisans can either manage their online store directly, or the platform can act merely as a listing service that connects the artisans face-to-face with buyers.
 Revenue is created by either charging listing fees directly to the artisan, via a commission on goods sold, or built-in as a premium fee to the buyer.
 Profit generated can be used to fund social services that directly affect the artisan communities.

 Sustainable Water (Business Model: Fee for Service.
 Example: Water Health International) – Build small water purification stations in communities in developing countries using off-the-shelf products.
 Initial funds to build it can come from traditional charitable methods, or through debt/equity financing; the communities can be partial owners (or full owners, if using cooperative business model).
 Ongoing costs to maintain and staff the water station come from sale of purified water to its beneficiaries, but at near break-even levels, costing almost nothing for the beneficiaries.